Bmitch44/Bmitch44/README.md

 # Hi there, I'm Brady Mitchelmore 👋

 I'm a third-year Computer Science student at Memorial University.
-I am passionate about leveraging technology to improve life and I'm always eager to learn more and grow.
+I am passionate about leveraging technology to improve life and I'm always eager to learn more and grow my skills.

 ## 🎓 Education